4d/docs/docs/Project/components.md

 ## Monitoring Project Dependencies

-In an opened project, you can add, remove, and get information about dependencies and their current loading status in the **Dependencies** panel.
+In an opened project, you can add, remove, update, and get information about dependencies and their current loading status in the **Dependencies** panel.

 To display the Dependencies panel: